Gasparilla, Don Pedro Island and Manasota Key aren’t as famous as other Southwest Florida barrier islands, but they’re gorgeous

 Everybody knows about Sanibel and Captiva, the beautiful shell-laden Florida barrier islands on the southwest Florida coast.

-But there’s a string of Florida barraier islands that extends north from Sanibel, and these are much less well-known.
+But there’s a string of Florida barrier islands that extends north from Sanibel, and these are much less well-known.

 Within these barrier islands – Gasparilla Island, Don Pedro Island and Manasota Key – there are three spectacular state parks, including Stump Pass Beach State Park.
 All feature beaches that are among the best Florida has to offer but off the usual tourist path.